Gain hands-on skills and training while investigating the commercial potential and user requirements for a real medical innovation.

 Medical i-Teams is a new programme developed in partnership with the Cambridge Academy of Therapeutic Sciences.
 It focuses on the steps needed to take a new diagnostic, treatment or enabling platform technology from the lab and into the hands of the doctors, patients and researchers who need it.

 In Medical i-Teams you will work for a term with students from across the University and a dedicated industry mentor.
 You will receive training from industry experts and investigate the commercial potential and user requirements for a real Cambridge medical invention, gaining hands-on skills and experience.
-Past i-Teams projects in this sector include AQDOT, Ampika, Sphere Fluidics, and OpenDiagnostics.
+Past i-Teams projects in this sector include AQDOT, Ampika, Sphere Fluidics, Kalium Health and MyICUVoice.

 Projects for this course are:

-Apply by Monday December 9th for the Lent Term Medical i-Teams course.
-Teams will be notified by Thursday December 12th.
+Apply by Tuesday December 8th for the 2021 Medical i-Teams course.
+Teams will be notified by Friday December 11th.

-The first session will be on Tuesday January 14th at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Tuesday at 7pm through to the final presentation sessions on March 10th.
+The first session will be on Tuesday January 19th at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Tuesday at 7pm through to the final presentation sessions on March 16th.
 See the syllabus for details.
-Sessions are held in the Institute for Manufacturing.

 All teams meet on Tuesday evenings, with each session including a training lecture or workshop and time for team working.
 Past i-Teamers estimate that their projects needed about 4 hours a week of individual effort in addition to the time spent in team meetings.
 As part of their projects, team members will need to contact external industry experts by phone and email – some calls and meetings may need to take place during office hours.